 The TUC-Human Resources Department will assign all current and future employees with the appropriate benefit rate, based on their appointment.
-If you have any questions regarding the classification of an employee, please contact Kathryn Weeks, H.R.
-Manager at (818) 677-5040.
+If you have any questions regarding the classification of an employee, please contact Kathryn Weeks, Associate Director, Human Resources at (818) 677-5040.

 Beginning with the July 1, 2007 payroll, benefits will be charged only to account '602000 Benefits'.

 Benefit rates will be reviewed annually and adjusted to compensate for increases in actual benefit costs.
 At that time, you will be notified of any rate changes.